 Portable Generator Info

-Frostbite is an injury to the body when your body tissue freezes.
-The most susceptible parts of the body are the extremities such as fingers, toes, ear lobes, or the top of the nose.
+You have frostbite when your body tissue freezes.
+The most susceptible parts of the body are fingers, toes, ear lobes, or the tip of the nose.
 Symptoms include a loss of feeling in the extremity and a white or pale appearance.
-Medical attention is needed immediately for frostbite.
-The area should be slowly re-warmed.
+Get medical attention immediately for frostbite.
+The area should be slowly rewarmed using warm, not hot water.